vcm2114/Project2A/README.md

    -  User input to defined the size of the database imported, the threshold used for frequency and confidance.
    -  Generating the concetps and lattices using concepts.py.
    -  User input to choose the person to recommend to.
-   -  Compute recommendation using recommendation.py
+   -  Compute recommendation using recommendation.py.
-   -  Display recommendation
+   -  Display recommendations.

 ## Other files
 ### graphviz101.py
-   -  Create latticeviz class to visualize lattices using the library graphviz.
+   Create latticeviz class to visualize lattices using the library graphviz.

 ### pandas101.py
-   Random generation of formal context and excel import of custom database
+   Random generation of formal context and excel import of custom database.

 ### scaling.py
-   To scale our original rating matrix to a binary table (formal context)
+   To scale our original rating matrix to a binary table (formal context).

 ### trie.py
    implementation of trie structure to compute faster lattices in BFS algorithm.